 Once the sperm has made it’s way past the ZP, the cortical reaction occurs, where new enzymes stored in granules are expelled.
 These enzymes harden the ZP, making it impermeable to other sperm.

 At this point, the membranes of the sperm and egg are prepared to fuse.
 Once they do, their genetic material combines to make a mature ovum.

 All of these processes are tightly regulated, complicated orchestrations with multiple failure points.
 Some of them have been identified as possible targets for male contraception.
-Some targets such as TSSK6 are under investigation, and MCI is even funding work into the targets CRISP1 / 2 through Patricia Cuasnicu’s lab in Argentina.
+MCI is funding work investigating the TSSK and CRISP families of proteins, as well as the interaction between the sperm / egg recognition targets Juno and Izumo.

 A drug that prevents fertilization has some exciting potential, as theoretically they could be used by both men and women, providing true non-hormonal equity to the contraceptive world.
-Additionally, it would have the benefit of a short onset time, and could be taken possibly a few hours before coitus.
+Additionally, it would have the benefit of a short onset time, and could be taken possibly a few hours before sexual intercourse.

 Inoue, N; Satouh, Y; Ikawa, M; Okabe, M; Yanagimachi, R (2011).
 “Acrosome-reacted mouse spermatozoa recovered from the perivitelline space can fertilize other eggs”.
 Proceedings of the National Academy of Sciences.
 108 (50): 20008–11.